TheAtlasRepository/tippecanoe/ATLAS_FORK.md

 ## Changes from Upstream

-Our changes are focused on:
+Our primary changes focus on:
-1. **Streaming output** - `--stream-tiles` flag for continuous tile emission
+1. **Dual layer generation** - Automatic centroid layer creation alongside geometry (actively used)
-2. **PMTiles format improvements** - Better support for PMTiles v3 specification
+2. **Centroid calculation improvements** - Better handling of different geometry types
-3. **Dual layer generation** - Automatic centroid layer creation
+3. **Performance tuning** - Optimizations for our specific use cases
-4. **Performance tuning** - Optimizations for our specific use cases
+4. **Experimental streaming** - Initial streaming work (see limitations above, not in production)

 We try to keep this fork as close to upstream as possible and regularly sync with Felt's repository.